 (3) Site Location.
-Include the geographic coordinates and the nearest population center or watershed.
-If multiple sites are proposed, please include a map that includes all sites and outlines the watershed or impacted area.
+Include the geographic coordinates and describe the tribal lands the project is on (if applicable), and/or traditional use areas, or coastal water that support fish populations that are or have been integral to the living culture of tribes.
+If multiple sites are proposed, please include a map or description of all sites.